 - Colorado’s AEWR will increase by $0.56, to $14.82 per hour.

 While not final, these numbers are expected to become the actual AEWRs when DOL publishes the new rates in the coming weeks.

-For over a decade, Western Growers Labor Services has helped WG members successfully apply for and navigate the complex H-2A temporary ag worker program.
-If you are anticipating having a shortage of reliable labor in 2018, please contact WG Vice President and General Counsel Jason Resnick for information about our H-2A services at (949) 885-2253.
+Since 2005, Western Growers H-2A Services has helped WG members successfully access the H-2A agricultural visa program.
+If you are anticipating having a shortage of reliable labor this year, please contact WG Senior Vice President and General Counsel Jason Resnick for information about our exclusive H-2A services.

 Start Growing Today